vst473/iclr26/Indic MMLU/readme.md

 2. **Enhance** those translations using an open-source LLM with task-specific instructions (to correct phrasing, clarify ambiguous translations, preserve math expressions, and maintain answer choices alignment).
 3. **Embed** both the original English items and the (enhanced) translated items with the same embedding model.
 4. **Compare** embeddings using cosine similarity to measure semantic closeness.
-5. **Human review**: linguists/teachers rated samples for language quality, math correctness, and coherence.
+5. **LLM as Judge and Human review**: linguists/teachers rated samples for language quality, math correctness, and coherence.
 6. **Evaluate models**: run ~24 open-source LLMs across all languages using the lm-eval framework and visualize results (radar plots, top-3 per language).

 ---